NPLinker/nplinker-webapp/README.md

 Common issues and solutions:

 - **Port already in use**: If port 8050 is already in use, modify the port in `app/main.py` by changing `app.run_server(debug=True, port=8050)`
-- **Package installation errors**: Make sure you're using a compatible Python version and that your pip is up-to-date
+- **Package installation errors**: Make sure you're using Python 3.10 and that your pip is up-to-date

 If you encounter other problems, please check the [Issues](https://github.com/NPLinker/nplinker-webapp/issues) page or create a new issue.